anselm94/Torchie-Android/README.md

 ##Translate
-You are free to translate (if not before) or make suggestions/corrections in translations.
+You are free to translate (if not before in a particular language) or make suggestions/corrections in translations.
 [Read more](https://github.com/anselm94/Torchie-Android/tree/dev/app/src/main/res)

 ***

+##Developed by
+Merbin J Anselm & Rebin J Anselm - [Anselm & Anselm](http:anselmbros.blogspot.in)

 ##License